RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, diamond soap?
 That sounds expensive!
 I'd imagine that's pretty effective though."

 **Person A:** "Wait a second...<hint> I just remembered that diamond soap isn't actually a thing!
 I was thinking of triclosan, a common antibacterial agent used in soaps, but not diamond soap.
-My bad!"
+My bad!"</hint>

 **Person B:** "Oh, haha, that's okay.
 I was wondering how they managed to make soap from diamonds!"